 - Let your doctor know if you have vivid dreams, nausea or other side effects after taking a strong pain medicine such as morphine.
-Adjusting the dose may help or you can try other methods of pain relief.
+The doctor can adjust the dose, which may help, or you can try other methods of pain relief.

-- Take pain medicine regularly as prescribed, even when you’re not in pain.
-It’s better to stay on top of the pain.
+- Take pain medicine as prescribed, even when you’re not in pain.
+Managing pain may become more difficult if pain medicine is not taken regularly – it’s better to stay on top of the pain.

 View the Cancer Council NSW editorial policy.